section-engineering-education/engineering-education/content/articles/how-to-set-up-a-python-web-socket-with-aiohttp/index.md

 ### Building a client with AioHTTP

 Create a `client.py` file in the project folder.
-Let's configure the client using the AioHTTP.
+Next, let's configure the client using the AioHTTP.

 Import the `aiohttp` and `asyncio` modules.